notaaash/zvezda-hackcbs/README.md

 # Trip Planner and Train Search

-This project is a comprehensive web application designed to simplify planning your travels and booking train tickets across India.
+This project was entirely developed during the HackCBS 7.0 it's a comprehensive web application designed to simplify planning your travels across tourist spots in a city and booking train tickets across India.
 It features a trip planner, a search functionality for train routes between stations, and a chatbot that answers tourist-related questions about India.

 ## Features